 Please Note: The e-mail receiver must also follow the above mentioned steps to view the e-mail in Bharati.

-Bharati Handwriting Keyboard can be used to enter Indian language text in any app that involves a text editor.
+Bharati Handwriting Keyboard can be used to enter Indian language text in any app that involves a text input.
 Once the text editor is open, a writable area pops up.
-The user must choose a language from the menu.
+The user must choose a language from the drop-down menu.
 The user then writes Bharati characters on the writing area with a stylus or a finger.
 The handwritten characters will be recognized by the app and converted into the Indian language/script selected and displayed as fonts.
-Bharati Handwriting Keyboard is best used for Indian language texting.
+Bharati Handwriting Keyboard can be conveniently used for Indian language texting.

 V. Chandra Sekhar, V. Srinivasa Chakravarthy, Viswanath Pulabaigari, "An efficient Multi Lingual Optical Character Recognition system for Indian languages through use of Bharati Script," 4th workshop on document analysis and recognition (DAR-2018), 11th Indian Conference on Computer Vision, Graphics and Image Processing (ICVGIP 2018) December 18 - 22, Hyderabad, India